pocka/storybook-addon-turbo-build/README.md

 **Important**

 Storybook already does various build performance improvements.
 This addon mainly improves cold build, which is when you build Storybook without caches under your `node_modules/.cache`.
 There could be barely noticable differences in cache enabled builds.
-You should evaluate the build time before adding this addon into your workflow.
+You should evaluate the build time before integrating this addon into your workflow.

 ## Installation